Song Machine: Tour

 Song Machine was first played live through a set of three international virtual live gigs called Song Machine Live.
 Officially announced on 17 September 2020, Song Machine Live first broadcast on 12 December 2020, with the performance live streamed across three different time zones.
 Song Machine Lives first performance was broadcast to Asia, Australia, and New Zealand on 8 pm JST, with its second being for North & South America and starting at 4 pm PST, with its final being set for broadcast to Europe, United Kingdom, and Africa at 7 pm GMT, all of which are broadcast live from London, UK.
 The concert was performed by the Gorillaz live band in Kong Studios and featured augmented reality appearances from the characters as they were shown in previous Song Machine episodes.
-They have also announced dates in 2021 for festivals such as Rock Werchter and Splendour in the Grass.
-On 18 October 2020, an interview with Albarn revealed that Song Machine Live will eventually show Gorillaz' virtual members performing on stage with the live band members, with the performances switching focus back and forth between the two throughout them.
-On October 23, 2020, Gorillaz announced the Song Machine Tour in support of season one, set to begin in June 2021.
+The band also announced dates in 2021 for festivals such as Rock Werchter and Splendour in the Grass.
+On 18 October 2020, an interview with Albarn revealed that Song Machine Live would eventually show Gorillaz' virtual members performing on stage with the live band members, with the performances switching focus back and forth between the two throughout them.
+On October 23, 2020, Gorillaz announced the Song Machine Tour in support of season one, beginning in June 2021, with dates in Cologne, Berlin, Luxembourg and London.